HackerYou/student-resources/health.md

 VON is a not for profit, national health care organization and registered charity offering a wide range of community health care solutions on a 24/7 basis.

 ### [Blog Post: How Do I Get Over Imposter Syndrome?](https://holapapi.substack.com/p/how-do-i-get-over-imposter-syndrome)
-Advice from John Paul Brammer Emergency Resources
+Advice from John Paul Brammer

 ## Emergency Resources